 Gasoline can begin breaking down as soon as 30 days after purchase.
 This can make fuel less effective.
-Most gasolines includes ethanol.
+Most types of gasoline include ethanol.
 This is a plant-based alternative fuel to make gas more environmentally friendly.

 Because of the effects of ethanol, it is important to never run gas with high levels of ethanol through your leaf blower.
-Leaf blowers require a gasoline with a minimum octane-rating of 89 and a maximum ethanol content of 10 percent.
+Leaf blowers require gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10 percent.

 Use a fuel stabilizer in your leaf blower